vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > After this manner therefore pray ye: Our Father which art in heaven, *Hallowed be thy name.
 Thy kingdom come.
 Thy will be done* in earth, as it is in heaven.
 {% ct 'Matthew 6:9, 10' %}

-It's easy for our prayers to become self-focused and selfish, but Christ teaches us to seek first His kingdom and His righteousness.
+It is easy for our prayers to become self-focused and selfish, but Christ teaches us to seek first His kingdom and His righteousness.
 This is later reinforced in His model prayer: "Hallowed be thy name.
 Thy kingdom come.
 Thy will be done."
 Below are some difficult&mdash;but necessary&mdash;questions we can ask to help us understand where we stand:

 1. Is my primary focus on bringing glory and honor to His holy name rather than my own?
 1. Am I preparing for and investing in His kingdom of righteousness&mdash;which, by the way, starts in our hearts now {% rf 'Luke 17:20, 21' %}&mdash;or am I more concerned with expanding my own personal, earthly empire?